dwn/continua/README.md

 Also under Settings, check that the buildpack is `Node.js`, and delete any other buildpacks that may've been installed instead

-Deploy the app using Git from the commandline
+Connect your files to the git repo using

 ```
 git init && git remote add origin https://github.com/<github-name>/<repo-name>.git